-The initial limits provided by this process should be considered temporary.
+While this process will provide initial limits, they should be considered temporary.
 Limits developed from more replicates (e.g., at least 20) will give a better determination of accuracy and precision.
-(For basic guidance on demonstrating capability, see Sections 1020 B.1 and 3.)
+(For basic guidance on demonstrating capability, see Sections 1020B.1 and 3.)

 Ideally, use pooled data from several analysts rather than data from one analyst to determine overall lab MDLs.
-(For specific information on MDLs and pooling, see Section 1020 B.4.)
+(For specific information on MDLs and pooling, see Section 1020B.4.)